Developing electricity guidelines and standards

 |Publication of AEMO's electricity demand forecast report||

-The National Electricity Rules require AEMO to prepare and provide a report to the Reliability Panel by 1 November each year on the accuracy of AEMO’s demand forecasts, as published in AEMO’s most recent Electricity Statement of Opportunities (ESOO), and any improvements made by AEMO or other related parties to the forecasting process that will apply to the next ESOO.
+Under the National Electricity Rules AEMO is required to prepare a report on the accuracy of its demand forecasts (as presented in the most recent Electricity statement of opportunities) and any improvements made by AEMO or other related parties to the forecasting process.

 |Reliability and Emergency Reserve Trader (RERT) guidelines||

 The RERT is a mechanism in the National Electricity Rules that allows AEMO to contract for reserves up to nine months ahead of a period where AEMO projects there to be a projected reserve shortfall.
-A projected reserve shortfall is where the amount of generation capacity is projected to be below the level consistent with the reliability standard.
+A projected reserve shortfall is where the amount of generation, interconnector and demand response capacity is projected to be below the level consistent with the reliability standard.

 |System Restart Standard||

-The AEMC made a rule on 15 April 2015 that amended the requirements for the Panel in determining the Standard.
-The new rule clarifies the role of the Panel in developing the Standard and requires that when determining the level of restart services to be procured, the Panel must consider how best to minimise the impacts of a major blackout for consumers, taking the national electricity objective into account.
+The Panel has a role in developing the system restart standard.
+When determining the level of restart services to be procured, the Panel is required to consider how best to minimise the impacts of a major blackout for consumers, taking the national electricity objective into account.

 The Panel is required to publish a report on the implementation of automatic access standards and minimum access standards as performance standards.